-Life After Rehab – 10 Steps to Staying Sober
+Life After Opioid Rehab – 9 Steps for Opioid Recovery

 1. Avoid People Who Pressure You

-If you do not want to avoid these people moving forward, but want to be successful with sobriety, you can sit down and explain to them how significant sobriety is in your life and that being around certain substances may cause a relapse.
-This should help them understand where you are coming from, and hopefully get them to support you as well.
+If you don’t want to avoid these people but still want to be successful with recovery, you can explain to them how significant sobriety is in your life; explain that being around opioids can risk your relapse.
+Explaining it honestly might help them come to understand and support your recovery (perhaps even making them question their own opioid use).

-3. Learn What Your Triggers Are and Avoid Them
+3. Learn Your Opioid Triggers and How to Avoid Them

 6. Maintain a Healthy Lifestyle

-Another aspect of a healthy lifestyle that sometimes gets overshadowed is mental health.
-This is just as important as diet and exercise because it keeps the mind strong and free from negativity.
-Therapists and psychologists are always available to talk to for professional advice and guidance.
-In the long term, this will help with staying sober and reduce the chances of relapse by keeping the mind healthy.
+Another aspect of a healthy lifestyle is mental health.
+It’s just as important as diet and exercise, because it keeps the mind strong (which is half the battle of addiction recovery).
+Therapists and psychologists can often meet with you, to give you advice and medication if necessary.
+In the long term, maintaining your mental health will anchor your recovery and reduce the chances of opioid relapse.